justinwash/HYPERVIZOR/README.md

 - Collect CREDITS to spend upgrading and unlocking exploration abilities such as Double-Jump or Slide.
 - Locate the Boss Door and complete an in-PHASE puzzle (find an item, flip a number of switches, PERFECT a number of enemies, etc) to unlock it.
 - Defeat the Boss to obtain its VIZOR.
-- Select which of the remaining PHASEs to tackle next, and with which VIZOR equipped.
+- Select which of the remaining initial PHASEs to tackle next, and with which VIZOR equipped.
 - Encountering a non-Boss enemy in Exploration Mode triggers Combat Mode

 ### Combat Mode